Suor/django-cacheops/README.rst

 3. Savepoints and rollbacks are also handled appropriately.

-Mind that simple and file cache doesn't turn itself off in transactions but works as usual.
+Mind that simple and file cache don't turn itself off in transactions but work as usual.

 Dog-pile effect prevention